mngharbi/memstore/README.md

 ## Overview

-The datastore is built on top of multiple Left-Leaning Red-Black tree.
+The datastore is built on top of multiple Left-Leaning Red-Black trees.

 It allows you to store a collection of any arbitrary Go language structures, as long as you define a method to define comparison for arbitrary indexes.